 4. Google Meet - Simplest Free Option With Gemini AI

-The Business Starter plan ($6/user/month) adds noise cancellation and extended meeting lengths.
+Business Starter ($6/user/month) adds noise cancellation and extended meeting lengths.
 Business Standard ($12/user/month) unlocks cloud recording, attendance tracking, and capacity for 150 participants.
 All 2025+ plans include Gemini AI features: automated meeting notes, action item extraction, and real-time translated captions.

-The downside mirrors Zoom's: no native ATS integration for recordings.
-You'll need Zapier or a third-party connector to push interview data into your recruiting system.
+Google Meet’s downside mirrors Zoom’s: no native ATS integration for recordings.
+You’ll need Zapier or a third-party connector to push interview data into your recruiting system.
 Google Meet also lacks breakout rooms on lower-tier plans, which limits its usefulness for multi-stage assessment days.

 - Pricing: Free (60-min limit), Business Starter $6/user/mo, Business Standard $12/user/mo